JesusGarciaRodriguez/aries-framework-5g/README.md

 BIN_PATH=../build/bin bash run-5g-demo-device.sh
 ```

+### Connecting to fabric
+To be able to connect to Hyperledger Fabric Blockchain as a VDR, you need to copy the proper connection-profile.json file and specify the location in the environment variable (default is <directory-aries-framework>/test/bdd/fixtures/data/connection-profile.json).
+Additionally, you will probably need to change /etc/hosts to point to the proper IP(s).
+The script <directory-aries-framework>/test/5gtests/modifyetchosts.sh can help ease the process.

 ## Benchmark
 A set of benchmarks for the crypto operations within the wallet (sign,derive,verify credentials) can be run:
 ```